The floral notes of this fruity mixture conjure up an English country garden at the peak of summer.

-3. Pour the strained juice into a clean pan, stir in the sugar and heat gently until dissolved.
-Bring to the boil and bubble for a few minutes until slightly syrupy, skimming off any foam that rises to the surface.
-Transfer to sterilised bottles with a heatproof funnel and seal.
+3. Pour the strained juice into a clean pan, stir in the sugar and heat very gently until dissolved.
+Transfer the cordial to a sterilised bottle using a heatproof funnel, then seal the bottle.

 TIP: Take care not to bring the fruit syrup to the boil; redcurrants have such a high pectin level that the mixture will quickly turn to jelly.

 Pour 2 measures of cordial, 2 measures of vodka and a good squeeze of lime juice into a cocktail shaker filled with ice.
 Shake and strain into a chilled martini or coupe glass.
 Garnish with a lavender sprig or fresh raspberries.

 Average user rating Based on 0 ratings